 Jakarta has a famous area that foodies regard as a culinary heaven.
 Located near the busy Thamrin Road.
 Jalan Sabang or Sabang Street hosts the best street food Jakarta scene in town.
 The road spans approximately 1 km behind Sarinah Shopping Mall.
-Restaurants and cafes line up neatly in their left and right.
+Restaurants and cafes line up neatly on their left and right.
 However, the party only starts around the evening.

 As the sun goes down, street food vendors begin to roll in their stalls and open their tents.
 They fill up the side of the pavement, slowing down the evening traffic.
 Passerby, hungry after work, would stop their vehicle and begin queuing to order.
-Not only locals, tourists, and expat also join in the chaos.
+Not only locals, but tourists, and expats also join in the chaos.

 Whether one would crave Betawi food, Javanese food, or Sumatra’s Minang delicacies for the night.
 The choice is plenty for everybody.
-Not only for food diversity but Sabang is also favored for its price range, which around low to medium.
+Not only for food diversity but Sabang is also favored for its price range, which is around low to medium.

 Varieties of Fried Rice